-I’m sure you know that good loyal friends are hard to find.
+I’m sure you know that loyalty to friends are hard to find.
 I’ve had plenty of friends over my life time, but loyal friends are hard to come by.
 I do believe that everyone who comes in and out of your life – come for a “season.”

 Seasonal friends mean, they come into your life to teach you something and then they are gone.
 Some lessons are good ones and unfortunately some are bad – but lessons nevertheless.

 Some people have grown up with “besties” from their childhood and some still have these besties in their adult life to this day.
 Some besties lose contact over the years or just simply stop communicating when they grow apart from each other.